Axe, Boot and Crampon Advice

-For all rounders that are good for a mix of alpinism, ice climbing and Scottish winter climbing, we really rate Black Diamond Vipers, DMM Apexs and Petzl Quarks are our favourites (other pure ice tools can still be used for this type of activity if you fit thicker picks, but will take a battering and the highly sculpted grips make plunging into deep snow more difficult).
+For all rounders that are good for a mix of alpinism, ice climbing and Scottish winter climbing, we really rate Black Diamond Vipers, DMM Apexs and Petzl Quarks as our favourites (other pure ice tools can still be used for this type of activity if you fit thicker picks, but will take a battering and the highly sculpted grips make plunging into deep snow more difficult).

 Boots are rated for their stiffness and the type of activity they were designed for:

 B1=flexible – suitable for trekking and hill walking only.
 Will take C1 crampons only.

 B2=semi rigid – good for classic mountaineering and mid grade mixed climbing, but not suitable for pure ice climbing or harder mixed climbs.
 Will take C1 + C2 crampons.